-- i.
-Provide a master calendar of district activities and district meetings - j.
-Provide information about opportunities for parent involvement through the district newsletter, web site, or other written or electronic means - k.
-Engage parent-teacher organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions - (cf. 1230 School-Connected Organizations) - l.
-To the extent practicable, provide translation services at school sites and at meetings involving parents/guardians as needed - m.
-Provide training and information to members of district and school site councils and advisory committees to help them fulfill their functions - 4.
-Coordinate and integrate Title I parent involvement strategies with Chatom State Preschool (20 USC 6318) - (cf. 5148.3 Preschool/Early Childhood Education)
+i.
+Provide a master calendar of district activities and district meetings j.
+Provide information about opportunities for parent involvement through the district newsletter, web site, or other written or electronic means k.
+Engage parent-teacher organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions m.
+Provide training and information to members of district and school site councils and advisory committees to help them fulfill their functions